tidymodels/parsnip/man/rmd/survival_reg_flexsurv.md

 For this engine, stratification cannot be specified via [`strata()`], please see [flexsurv::flexsurvreg()] for alternative specifications.

+Predictions of type `"time"` are predictions of the mean survival time.

 ## References

 - Jackson, C. 2016. `flexsurv`: A Platform for Parametric Survival  Modeling in R. _Journal of Statistical Software_, 70(8), 1 - 33.